justin-napolitano/shairport-sync-blog-post/index.md

   - shairport-sync
   - airplay
   - audio-streaming
-seoPrimaryKeyword: airplay audio linux thinkpad
+seoPrimaryKeyword: airplay audio on linux thinkpad
 seoSecondaryKeywords:
-  - shairport-sync
+  - shairport-sync setup
-  - alsa
+  - alsa audio streaming
+  - linux audio issues
   - realtek alc257
-  - pulseaudio workaround
+  - ubuntu audio configuration
 seoOptimized: true
 topicFamily: devtools
 topicFamilyConfidence: 0.95
 topicFamilyNotes: >-
   The blog post focuses on Linux audio device setup, ALSA kernel drivers, and building and configuring Shairport-Sync on a Linux ThinkPad.
 These topics align with dev environment setup, OS-level configuration, and development tooling covered in the 'Devtools' family.
 Other families like automation or static are less relevant because the post is hardware and OS setup oriented rather than about scripting pipelines, automation, or static site creation.
+kind: project
+id: github-shairport-sync-blog-post
 ---

 ---